Does your dog exhibit repetitive obsessive-compulsive behaviors even after you try to correct or divert their attention?

 Avoid inducing or promoting these behaviors and get professional behavioral help for your dog.
 Plan to speak to your veterinarian.
-Before you call your veterinarian, establish a base line describing the events as well as negative behaviors of your dog.
+Before you call your veterinarian, establish a baseline describing the events as well as the negative behaviors of your dog.

 Once your veterinarian understands the problem, he or she may encourage you to seek training at ground zero.
 Ground zero training can mean basic obedience up to addressing a specific negative behavior.
 Since all dogs are different, training could take weeks to see an improvement.
 Yet, it is my experience that sometimes a small positive change can happen quickly.

 Embrace the small positive steps and be patient.
 Most of all, consistency is a key factor in the training mechanism.
 Your dog should improve based on what YOU do or don’t do with your dog.

 Another factor to consider is the type of food you feed your pet.
 Did you know there are “hot”, “neutral”, and “cold” meats?
 Each of these different types of meats can affect behavior.
 In addition, a change in dog food or maybe a higher grade of food may be necessary.